-Quite possibly a new record: Takata Romania has continuously been testing seat belts and seat belt buckles on a MESSRING CIS sled system since the end of 2014
+Quite possibly a new record: Takata Romania has continuously been testing seat belts and seat belt buckles on a MESSRING CIS Compact Impact Sled since the end of 2014

 Takata Romania has specialized in the production of passenger protection systems.
 Some 30 COP tests are carried out on seat belts, seat belt buckles, and other safety-relevant components in accordance with the ECE R16 regulation in Arad on a daily basis.
 “We started out with just one shift and an average of seven tests in 2014.
 We now work in three shifts with an average of eight tests per shift,” says Milan Novak, Head of the Testing and Validation team at Takata Romania.
 “The advantage is that the parameters such as pulse and speed are much more consistent on the CIS than on our former sled system.
 A lot more tests can also be carried.”